grudloff/github_actions_gcp/README.md

 1. Create a Workload Identity **Provider** in that pool:

     For security reasons, you should limit the Workload Identity Provider.
 A general recomendation is to restrict based on the organization.
-The following example shows how to restrict the provider to a specific GitHub user:
+The following example shows how to restrict the provider to a specific GitHub user and repository:

     ```sh
     # TODO: replace ${PROJECT_ID}, ${GITHUB_USER}, and ${REPO} with your values below.